From performance culture to P.C.F thinking

 The study can be found as an unpublished master’s thesis: Schöpflin, J. (2016).
 Performance-enhancing corporate culture.
 Design and testing of the performance culture test.
 Julius-Maximilians-Universität Würzburg.

 strengthens the result orientation of your employees by culturally anchoring performance awareness and the will to perform!

 results in a high level of identification of employees with your company!

 dynamizes your organization as a whole and promotes innovation!

 allows relaxed leadership!

 strengthens the attractiveness of your company as an employer!

-How do I implement performance culture in my company?
+Performance culture in my company?

-We feel committed to this
+We are committed to this.

 The client determines the limits within which our ideas of a new corporate world can come into their own.